How to Winterize Your Teardrop Trailer

 - 10’ hose (this came with your Escapod)

-- Close the output valve and turn off the pump.
+4. Close the output valve and turn off the pump.

-- Slowly pour the antifreeze into the funnel and keep it elevated to gravity-feed it into the tank.
+3. Slowly pour the antifreeze into the funnel and keep it elevated to gravity-feed it into the tank.

-- Remove the hose and close the input valve (right side).
+4. Once all 4-gallons are in the tank, remove the hose and close the input valve (right side).

-At this point the antifreeze has filled the pump and lines, and is safe to leave sitting for the duration of the freezing months!
+At this point, the antifreeze has filled the pump and lines, and is safe to leave sitting for the duration of the freezing months!

 Water Heater Winterization: